TUTORIAL

 print(f"Found: {player['name']} (ID: {player_id})")

-# Step 2: Fetch stats
+# Step 2: Fetch stats for the given season

 stats_response = requests.get(